-SPECIFIC KNOWLEDGE OF CHEMISTRY The learning process should allow the degree graduates to demonstrate: Competences of the subject Biology that contemplate the learning outcomes EUROBACHELOR® The structure and reactivity of important classes of biomolecules and the chemistry of important biological processes Show knowledge of the structure and reactivity of the main classes of biomolecules and the chemistry of the main biological processes.
+SPECIFIC KNOWLEDGE OF CHE Competences of the subject Biology that contemplate the learning outcomes EUROBACHELOR® The structure and reactivity of important classes of biomolecules and the chemistry of important biological processes Show knowledge of the structure and reactivity of the main classes of biomolecules and the chemistry of the main biological processes.
 (CE12).
 Relate chemistry with other disciplines.
 (CE26).

-COMPETENCES AND COGNITIVE SKILLS The learning process should allow the e degree graduates to demonstrate: Competences of the subject Biology that contemplate the learning outcomes EUROBACHELOR® / - Relate chemistry with other disciplines.
+COMPETENCES AND COGNITIVE M · Ale Competences of the subject Biology that contemplate the learning outcomes EUROBACHELOR® Relate chemistry with other disciplines.
 (CE26).
 Prepare reports, surveys and industrial and environmental projects in the field of chemistry.
 (CE27).
 Competences to present and argue scientific issues orally and in writing to a specialized audience.
 Demonstrate ability to communicate information, ideas, problems and solutions to both specialist and non-specialist audiences and using information technology, as appropriate.
 (CG6).
-S :: I Students must be able to communicate information, ideas, problems and solutions to both expert and lay audiences.
+Students must be able to communicate information, ideas, problems and solutions to both expert and lay audiences.
 (CB4).

-GENERAL COMPETENCES The learning process should allow the degree graduates to demonstrate: EKDINAN Competences of the subject Biology that contemplate the learning outcomes EUROBACHELOR® Ability to apply practical knowledge to solve problems related to qualitative and quantitative information.
+GENERAL COMPETENCES The learning process should allow the degree graduates to demo nstrate: EK LIG Competences of the subject Biology that contemplate the learning outcomes EUROBACHELOR® Ability to apply practical knowledge to solve problems related to qualitative and quantitative information.
 Solve problems effectively.
 (CG4).
 Solve qualitative and quantitative problems following previously developed models.
 (CE14).